sigven/phenOncoX/README.md

 with phenotype terms from [EFO](https://github.com/EBISPOT/efo), [DO](https://disease-ontology.org/), and the [ICD10 classification](https://www.who.int/standards/classifications/classification-of-diseases).

-As of early September 2023, the following ontology versions are used to create the mapping:
+As of late September 2023, the following ontology versions are used to create the mapping:

 -   OncoTree (2021_11_02)
--   Experimental Factor Ontology v3.57.0 (2023-08-15)
+-   Experimental Factor Ontology v3.58.0 (2023-09-15)
--   Disease Ontology (v2023-08-08)
+-   Disease Ontology (v2023-09-29)

 **IMPORTANT NOTE**: The mapping established by **phenOncoX** attempts to be comprehensive, but we acknowledge that the presence of missing or